 Communicating Roman Catholic Thought

 The Hank Center hosts a variety of panels and audience participation events where speakers and panelists address a current social topic connected to concerns within the Catholic Intellectual Heritage.
-Other programs include Faculty Publication Luncheons; Catholic Minds, Catholic Matters; The Cardinal Newman lecture series; day-long colloquiums; and panel discussions.
+Programs include Catholic Minds, Catholic Matters, The Cardinal Newman lecture series, day-long colloquia, and panel discussions.